dotnet/designs/accepted/2020/net5/net5.md

 * Developers should be able to understand compatibility relationships without having to consult a mapping table.
 * Provide compatibility with existing concepts and NuGet packages
-* It would be great to get this into .NET 5 Preview 1
+* It would be great to get this into early previews of .NET 5
+* Support multi-targeting different versions of the same OS
+* Don't force multi-targeting for different versions of the same OS.
+It should be possible to produce a single binary that can use newer APIs when calls are properly guarded with an OS check.

 ### Non-Goals

 * Replace TFMs or expand runtime identifiers (RIDs)
-* Support multi-targeting between OS versions

 ## Design

+We'll have the following TFMs:

 | TFM             | Compatible With                                            | Comments                          |
 |-----------------|------------------------------------------------------------|-----------------------------------|